CMU-313/fall-2021-hw4-crabs-adjust-humidity/README.md

 ## Testing

+In order to run the tests, a modification for `app.py` needs to be made since the name would not be main.
+As such, the declaration of clf as the model needs to be moved to the main body of the function instead.

 Testing for this microservice can be found in the `tests` folder in the `test_predict_model.py` file.
 To run these tests, we take advantage of the pytest package.
 This can be done with the following command in the dockerfile folder:

 `pytest apps/tests`